course-files/DataAnalytics/3_logistic_regression.md

 The plot displays:

 -   Y-axis: Studentized residuals (standardized residuals adjusted for leverage).
+This measures "outlierness" in the outcome variable.

 -   X-axis: Leverage (hat values), measuring how "unusual" an observation is in terms of its predictor values.